Juan Calderón (soccer)

-Juan Ernesto Calderón (born April 29, 2004) is an American soccer player who plays as a winger for USL Championship club LA Galaxy II via the LA Galaxy academy.
+Juan Ernesto Calderón (born April 29, 2004) is an American soccer player who plays as a winger for MLS Next Pro club Ventura County FC via the LA Galaxy academy.

 Club career

 Calderón played as part of the LA Galaxy academy.
-In 2021, Calderón joined the club's USL Championship affiliate side LA Galaxy II.
+In 2021, Calderón joined the club's USL Championship affiliate side Ventura County FC.
 He made his debut for Galaxy II on July 17, 2021, appearing as an 80th-minute substitute during a 5–0 loss to Phoenix Rising.